cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ### Generate Requests for Observability using WebV

-- Deploy WebV to the cluster will continuously generate 10 requests per second to ResEdge data service.
+- Deploy WebV to the cluster will continuously generate requests to ResEdge data service.

 ```bash